mahdeslami11/SingleVC/Readme.md

 # SingleVC

+SingleVC performs any-to-one VC which is an important component of [MediumVC](https://github.com/BrightGu/MediumVC).
-Here is the official implementation of the paper, [MediumVC](https).
+Here is the official implementation of the paper, [MediumVC](http://arxiv.org/abs/2110.02500).

 The following are the overall model architecture.
 ![Model architecture](any2one/demo_page/image/any2one.png)